Neal Gibs

-Neal Sixten Gibs (born 1 January 2002) is a German professional footballer who plays as a full-back for FC Astoria Walldorf on loan from 1.
-FC Kaiserslautern.
+Neal Sixten Gibs (born 1 January 2002) is a German professional footballer who most recently played as a full-back for Oberliga Rheinland-Pfalz/Saar club 1.
+FC Kaiserslautern II.

 Career

 Gibs joined 1.
 FC Kaiserslautern in 2013 at the age of 11.
 He signed his first professional contract with the club in May 2021.

 On 16 August 2022, Gibs extended his contract with Kaiserslautern and was loaned to FC Astoria Walldorf for the 2022–23 season.